SUMIFS with INDEX-MATCH Formula Including Multiple Criteria

 SUMIFS(INDEX(D5:I14,0,MATCH(F16,D4:I4,0)),B5:B14,F17,INDEX(D5:I14,0,MATCH(F16,D4:I4,0)),”>=10000″)

-This formula will provide the summation of the range value returned by the INDEX formula.
-But, they also follow some criteria.
-They would sum value in the range only if the F17 value is present in the range of cells B5:B14.
+The formula will sum value in the range only if the F17 value is present in the range of cells B5:B14.
 If the value is not present in any row, the corresponding row value in the range of cell H5:H14 will not count.
-After it satisfies the first criteria, it will move to the second criteria.
-Next, we got the values, we now need to add values only that are over 10000.
+After it satisfies the first criterion, it will move to the second criterion.
+For the values, only those that are over 10,000 will be added.
 The last part of the formula ensures this.

 Related Articles